Objections & refusals

 Your trademark has been flagged as too descriptive or not distinctive enough under Section 41 of the Trade Marks Act 1995

-IP Australia says your mark is deceptively similar to an existing registration under Section 44
+IP Australia says your mark is substantially identical or deceptively similar to an existing registration under Section 44

-You filed through the Madrid Protocol and received a provisional refusal from IP Australia as a designated office
+You filed through the Madrid Protocol and received a provisional refusal from WIPO

-Your 15-month deadline to respond is approaching and you have not taken action yet
+Your response deadline is approaching and you haven’t taken action yet

-You want a second opinion on a response prepared by another attorney or filed yourself
+You want a second opinion on a response drafted by another attorney or filed by yourself

 Our process